Quickstart

 - Create a project

-- Develop a Statement of Work
+- Create a Statement of Work

-- Export final documentation
+- Export final documentation and version for future changes

 Let's walk through each step to get you up and running quickly.